Mikko-Huuskonen-Pro/Zinux/README.md

 an enormous body of knowledge about real hardware: drivers, protocols, firmware, hardware quirks, failure modes and countless devices.

-We do not intend to throw that work away.
+We do not intend to throw that work away:https://github.com/Mikko-Huuskonen-Pro/linux-zinux

 Where Linux has already solved a problem well, Zinux can build on it.
 The linux-zinux repository provides a path to preserve and use that